Gulshat Omarova: Biography

-Education and Career
+Education and career

-In 1983–1986, Gulshat Omarova (Guka), while being still a schoolgirl, starred in the films "When You Are 12", "Sweet Juice Inside the Grass", "Non-Professionals", "Dina Nurpeisova".

-Then, she went to the Higher School of the Union of Cinematographers of Moscow and then graduated from it.
+From 1983 to 1986, Omarova, while still a schoolgirl, starred in the films "When You Are 12", "Sweet Juice Inside the Grass", "Non-Professionals", "Dina Nurpeisova".
+Then, she went to the Higher School of the Union of Cinematographers of Moscow and graduated.

 After leaving school, in 1986–1988, she worked on television as an administrator and assistant director.

 Then she entered the Faculty of Journalism at the Al-Farabi Kazakh National University and graduated in 1994.
 In her student years, she also combined work with study.
 Gulya worked on television as an assistant administrator, courier, and utility worker.

 Then, she worked as an advertising specialist for "Tobacco" company.

 She worked as a journalist on radio and television, took part in the filming of the films "Tick", "Podkop" (Kazakhfilm), and "Anomaly" (Kyrgyzfilm).
 From 1994 to 1997 she worked in the marketing department of "Philip Morris".

 At the same time, she studied at the State Academy of Arts (namely, theater and cinema) with a degree in documentary film and television director.
-In 1998 she successfully graduated from the academy.
+In 1998 she graduated from the academy.

-After graduating from the Academy, she worked as a successful documentary filmmaker.